Unifying Lane-Level Traffic Prediction from a Graph Structural Perspective: Benchmark and Baseline

 \section{Preliminaries and Problem Formulation}

 Based on the aforementioned literature review, we contend that treating each lane within road segments as an independent modeling object is crucial for enhancing the universality and flexibility of lane-level traffic prediction.
-As shown in \textbf{Figure \ref{fig:Topology}}, we have appropriately transformed the four spatial topology construction methods to align with lane segments, allowing for flexible usage of individual or combined lane segments to meet diverse spatial topology requirements.
-In this approach, the lane network is conceptualized as an undirected graph $G = (V, E, A)$, where each vertex $l_{i,j} \in V^{I \times J}$ denotes a lane segment of the $j$th lane of the total $J$ lanes on the $i$th road segments of the total $I$ road segments, where $I \times J = N$, and each edge $e \in E$ indicates whether the lane segments is connected. $A \in \mathbf{R^{N \times N}}$ denotes the static adjacency matrix of graph $G$.
+As shown in \textbf{Figure~\ref{fig:Topology}}, we have appropriately transformed the four spatial topology construction methods to align with lane segments, allowing for flexible usage of individual or combined lane segments to meet diverse spatial topology requirements.
+In this approach, the lane network is conceptualized as an undirected graph $G = (V, E, A)$, where each vertex $l_{i,j} \in V^{N}$ denotes a lane segment of the $j$th lane of the total $J_i$ lanes on the $i$th road segments of the total $I$ road segments, where $\sum_{i=0}^I J_i = N$, and each edge $e \in E$ indicates whether the lane segments is connected.$A \in \mathbf{R^{N \times N}}$ denotes the static adjacency matrix of graph $G$.
 Furthermore, adjacency relationships are defined by both sequential lane connections and permitted lane changes, meaning adjacent lanes are not connected where lane changes are prohibited.
 At intersections, connectivity is determined by valid turning movements, ensuring an accurate representation of spatial dependencies.
 This graph-based formulation not only facilitates accurate prediction but also enables mining interpretable patterns and dependencies across lane segments.

-Given a time interval $t$, we use $x_t^{l_{i,j}}$ to represent the average traffic state of a lane segment $l_{i,j}$, Towards the whole lane network, we use a state vector, denoted by $X_t = [x^{l_{1,1}}_t,x^{l_{1,2}}_t , ..., x^{l_{I,J}}_t]$, to represent the traffic information of all lane segments named supplementary lane segments at the time interval $t$.
+Given a time interval $t$, we use $x_t^{l_{i,j}}$ to represent the average traffic state of a lane segment $l_{i,j}$, Towards the whole lane network, we use a state vector, denoted by $X_t = [x^{l_{1,1}}_t,x^{l_{1,2}}_t , ..., x^{l_{I,J_I}}_t]$, to represent the traffic information of all lane segments named supplementary lane segments at the time interval $t$.

 \textbf{Problem.} Given $X$ of window size $T$, $X = \{X_1, X_2, ..., X_T\}$, represent all kinds of the historical state of all the nodes on the lane network over the past $T$ time slices, Lane-level traffic prediction task aims to predict the future lane segments sequences $\hat{Y} = \{X_H|H = t+1, ...,t+z\}$, where $z$ is the number of time intervals to be predicted, which can be represented as follows: